timathom/simple-statsxq/README.md

 # simple-statsxq

-Loosely inspired by the JavaScript [simple-statistics](https://github.com/simple-statistics/simple-statistics) project.
+Inspired by the JavaScript [simple-statistics](https://github.com/simple-statistics/simple-statistics) project.
 The goal of this module is to provide a basic set of statistical functions for doing data analysis in XQuery 3.1.

 Functions are intended to be implementation agnostic.